ClayMack/School_District_Analysis/README.md

 * Use Jupyter Notebooks

-* Use Python and Pandas library to analyze school distrct data
+* Use Python and Pandas library to analyze school district data

-* Track school performance based on key metrics to aid school board budgetary decicions
+* Track school performance based on key metrics to aid school board budgetary decisions